Sociology (SOCI) 331

-Sociology 331: Environmental Influences on Development and Aging Across the Life Course is a three-credit, intermediate level course that explores how and why environmental factors can affect your health across the life course.
+Sociology 331: Exposed!
+Sociology of Environment and Aging is a three-credit, intermediate-level course that explores how and why environmental factors can affect your health across the life course.
 It also explores strategies for prevention of such diseases as cancer, cardiovascular disease, Alzheimer’s, and diabetes.

 - Unit 1: Canada’s Demographics, Health Profile, and Environmental Record